-As a Federally-funded anti-poverty initiative, the primary purpose of the EITC is to help employed low-wage earners maintain their financial self-sufficiency by offsetting taxes, supplementing wages, and making work more attractive than welfare.
+As a Federally-funded anti-poverty initiative, the primary purpose of the EITC is to help employed low wage earners maintain their financial self-sufficiency by offsetting taxes, supplementing wages, and making work more attractive than welfare.
 The Earned Income Tax Credit (EITC) has been instrumental in closing the poverty gap for many of the nation's working poor.
+Enacted by

-Enacted by Congress in 1975, the Federal EITC is a refundable tax credit that increases the income of low- and moderate-income working families by providing tax reductions and cash supplements.
+Congress in 1975, the Federal EITC is a refundable tax credit that increases the income of low- and moderate-income working families by providing tax reductions and cash supplements.

-The Roundtable event in Idaho was attended by Federal agency staff, representatives from the Idaho Department of Health and Welfare, and Idaho community action agencies, and local representatives from the various service regions throughout the State, including Partners for Prosperity, United Way, 2-1-1 Care Line, Easter Seals, Salvation Army, Chambers of Commerce, local utilities, state agencies, school districts, and University Extension Services.
+The Roundtable event in Missouri was attended by Federal agency staff, representatives from the Missouri Department of Social Services, Missouri community action agencies, and local representatives from the various service regions throughout the State, including GRO-Grass Roots Organizing, Gateway EITC Community Coalition, United Way, The Family Conservancy, Salvation Army, state agencies, faith-based community, and state universities.
 Overall, the Roundtable was designed to share organizational outreach methods and strategies; strengthen opportunities for collaboration between service providers, state agencies, and national partners; expand employer knowledge and support of the EITC/CTC as services that will benefit their workers and increase employee job retention; increase the availability of free income tax filing services for low-wage earners; expand the availability of financial literacy services for the target community; and build knowledge and understanding on how the EITC though outreach to current and former TANF clients and low-income families can grow and expand local and State economies.

 The Roundtable included comprehensive information sharing related to the EITC.
 Roundtable participants were offered numerous presentations detailing the purpose of, and eligibility for, the EITC, unclaimed benefit totals from FY 2004, why TANF recipients are a good target audience for an EITC initiative, and examples of EITC Initiatives from other localities.
 Additionally, Federal Internal Revenue Service (IRS) staff presented on the various aspects of Volunteer Income Tax Assistance (VITA) sites, the IRS rural outreach initiative, and other helpful resources available from the IRS such as TaxWise software.
-In addition, a representative from Corporate Voices offered a presentation on engaging employers in EITC initiatives, and participants were also provided with information from the Federal Deposit Insurance Corporation (FDIC) on the Money Smart curriculum and other financial literacy resources.
-Also included were presentations by a local representative on the Assets for Independence program in Idaho operated by the United Way of Treasure Valley and target outreach methods from Partners for Prosperity.
+In addition, a representative from The Family Conservancy offered a presentation on engaging eligible taxpayers in Individual Development Account (IDA) programs, and participants were also provided with information from the Federal Deposit Insurance Corporation (FDIC) on the Money Smart curriculum and other financial literacy resources.